MicrosoftDocs/windows-itpro-docs/windows/deploy/windows-10-poc-mdt.md

 ---
-title: Step by step: Deploy Windows 10 in a test lab using MDT
+title: Step by step - Deploy Windows 10 in a test lab using MDT
 description: Deploy Windows 10 in a test lab using Microsoft Deployment Toolkit (MDT) ms.prod: w10 ms.mktglfcycl: deploy